SmartXXI/timeragent/readme.md

 ## About TimerAgent

-TimerAgent is an open-source time tracking & project management software for web agencies with a variety of features such as:
+TimerAgent is a time tracking & project management software for teams with a variety of features such as:

 - [Time tracker](https://timeragent.com/docs/tracking).
 - [Task management](https://timeragent.com/docs/tasks).